 Budget: $15,000,000 (estimated)

 Part of this was due to the increasing availability of CGI for low budget movie makers, its bargain basement lows becoming more widespread and accessible.
-Another, perhaps more telling part, was the plethora of made-for-TV Stephen King adaptions, their overabundance flooding VHS stores at a rate fast approaching that of his fiction, which was quite frankly becoming overbearingly half-arsed.
+Another, perhaps more telling part, was the plethora of made-for-TV Stephen King adaptions, their overabundance flooding VHS stores at a rate fast approaching his fiction, which was becoming overbearingly half-arsed.

-The fact of the matter is, Stephen King’s work never translated very well to celluloid.
-There were exceptions: Carrie, Misery and The Shawshank Redemption to name but a few, but the majority struggled to maintain their potency when given a filmic platform, his novels relying very much on slow-building tension rather than crowd-pleasing jump scares.
-Incidentally, King disapproved of Stanley Kubrick’s mesmerising take on The Shining, preferring instead Mick Garris’ three-part miniseries based on his own teleplay.
+The fact of the matter is, Stephen King’s work doesn’t always translate so well to celluloid.
+There are many exceptions: Carrie, Misery and The Shawshank Redemption to name but a few, but for every Stand By Me there is a Tommyknockers to contend with, for every Apt Pupil there is a Graveyard Shift stinking out the joint.
+The majority of those misses struggled to maintain their potency when given a filmic platform, his novels relying more on brooding tension than crowd-pleasing jump scares.
+Incidentally, King disapproved of Stanley Kubrick’s mesmerising take on The Shining, instead preferring Mick Garris’ three-part miniseries based on his own teleplay.
 He then went on to scoop the Best Director Oscar for his 1986 masterpiece Maximum Overdrive.
 I’m kidding, of course.
-But from all the available evidence it is only reasonable to conclude that King’s work – some of it exceptional – was better left in its original format.
+But from all the available evidence it is only reasonable to conclude that much of King’s work—some of it exceptional—was better left in its original format.

 The fifth of an incredible 24 Stephen King vehicles made during the 90s alone, Sleepwalkers is one of several efforts which are not direct adaptations.
 Advertised as ‘The first Stephen King story written expressly for the scream’, it offers absolutely dick in terms of tension, and is by and large a quite laughable attempt at horror movie-making.
-In fact, the most notable aspect of this strait-to-video fare – asides from a wonderfully feline performance from Alice Krige as the self-centred and matriarchal Mary Brady – are the preposterously cutesy makeup effects.
-Oh, and a blink-and-you’ll-miss-them series of inane and pointless cameo’s from such horror royalty as John Landis, Joe Dante, Clive Barker and Tobe Hooper.
-There is even an appearance from the writer himself – but King has appeared in so many I’m amazed he’s found the time to write even a fifth of his gazillion and one mainstream publications.
+In fact, the most notable aspect of this direct-to-video fare —asides from a wonderfully feline performance from Alice Krige as the self-centred and matriarchal Mary Brady—are the preposterously cutesy makeup effects.
+Oh, and a blink-and-you’ll-miss-them series of inane and pointless cameos from such horror royalty as John Landis, Joe Dante, Clive Barker and Tobe Hooper.
+There is even an appearance from the writer himself, but King has appeared in so many I’m amazed he’s found the time to write even a fifth of his gazillion and one mainstream publications.

-Although set in the current day, like most Stephen King stories, Sleepwalkers is imbued with a rather pungent scent of the 1950’s, a time-warp which the writer seems incapable of escaping.
-You know the kind of environment: quiet, provincial towns with sinister residents, lazy, hick sheriffs and a supernatural menace which intends to feed on their trite social paradigm.
+Although set in the current day, like most Stephen King stories Sleepwalkers is imbued with a rather pungent scent of the 1950s.
+You know the kind of environment: quiet, provincial towns with sinister residents, lazy, hick sheriffs and a supernatural menace intent on evil.
 Here the monsters are a seemingly normal mother and son.
 Charles is an ostensibly perfect all-American boy with a luscious blonde mane and the kind of sensitive side girls tend to put up with as long as it comes with dimples.
 His mother, on the other hand, is a frightful recluse who sets bear traps for the swarms of local cats who surround her household day and night.
 Their mysterious arrangement could have proved interesting given time to build, but when the two of them flaunt their explicitly incestuous relationship less than ten minutes in, all intrigue goes out of the window.